nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - **Expected:** Error message indicating an invalid index.
 2. Test case: `deleteCustomerOrder 100` (index out of range)
     - **Expected:** Error message indicating the index is invalid.

+### Adding a supply order

+#### Adding a new supply order
+1. Prerequisites: Ensure that the supplier exists in the address book and the ingredients to be ordered are available in the ingredient catalogue.
+2. Test case: addSupplyOrder n/Donald Trump p/98126599 o/1 2
+  - **Expected:** The order for Donald Trump is added successfully with the specified ingredients.
+A success message is displayed.
+3. Test case: addSupplyOrder n/Supplier ABC p/87431111 o/1 2
+  - **Expected:** The order for Supplier ABC is added successfully with the specified ingredients.
+A success message is displayed.

+#### Adding with invalid data
+1. Test case: addSupplyOrder n/Donald Trump p/98126599 o/100
+  - **Expected:** Error message indicating that ingredient must be added to the ingredient catalogue using the addIngredient command before it can be ordered.
+2. Test case: addSupplyOrder n/Unknown Supplier p/9800 0001 o/1 2
+  - **Expected:** Error message indicating that the specified supplier does not exist in the address book.
+3. Test case: addSupplyOrder n/Donald Trump p/98126599 o/-1
+  - **Expected:** Error message indicating that the ingredient id cannot be negative.

 ### Adding a pastry